 - With the FeatureLinkerUnlabeledQT node in Community Nodes > OpenMS > Map Alignment, we can then perform the actual linking of corresponding features.
 Its output is a consensusXML file containing linked groups of corresponding features across the different experiments. - Since the overall intensities can vary a lot between different measurements (for example, because the amount of injected analytes was different), we apply the ConsensusMapNormalizer node in Community Node > OpenMS > Map Alignment as a last processing step.
 Configure its parameters with setting algorithm_type to median.
-It will then normalize the maps in such a way that the median intensity of all input maps is equal. - Export the resulting normalized consensusXML file to a csv format using the TextExporter node. - Use the ConsensusTextReader node in Community Nodes > OpenMS > Conversion to convert the output into a KNIME table.
-After running the node you can view the KNIME table by right-clicking on the ConsensusTextReader node and selecting Consensus Table.
-Every row in this table corresponds to a so-called consensus feature, i.e., a peptide signal quantified across several runs.
-The first couple of columns describe the consensus feature as a whole (average RT and m/z across the maps, charge, etc.).
-The remaining columns describe the exact positions and intensities of the quantified features separately for all input samples (e.g., intensity_0 is the intensity of the feature in the first input file).
-The last 11 columns contain information on peptide identification.
+It will then normalize the maps in such a way that the median intensity of all input maps is equal. - Finally, export the resulting normalized consensusXML file to a csv format using the TextExporter node.
+Connect its out port to a new Output Folder node.